PaulGoldschmidt/Meross2InfluxDB/README.md

 ## Additional Information
 I wrote a blog article in German about this Project.
 [Check it out!](https://p3g3.de/2024/02/meross-trifft-influxdb/)

+## Docker Hub
+This project is published multi-platform on the [Docker-Hub](https://hub.docker.com/r/quantensittich/meross2influxdb).

 ## Notes

 - This project requires an active internet connection for the Meross API to function :trollface:.